DEMETER298/IonBreeders_ABH/README.md

 ## Download plugins
 The ABH plugin of IonBreeders is provided as a zipped package containing files from the Latest Release project page on Github.
 The file name will be of the format IonBreeders_ABH.zip.
-1. Select "Clone or download".
+1. In the "Clone or download" tab, click the **`Download ZIP`** button:
-2. Select "Download ZIP".
 ![install](https://user-images.githubusercontent.com/40309394/66794248-b7f66d00-ef3b-11e9-9fee-8f30137739be.png)
-3. Unzipped downloaded IonBreeders_ABH-master.zip
+2. Unzip the downloaded IonBreeders_ABH-master.zip file in your PC
-4. IonBreeders_ABH.zip in IonBreeders_ABH-master folder.

 ## Install
 Automatic installation from the Torrent Browser Plugin